Intent, Implementation and Impact

 Teachers use data to drive their in-the-moment responses to pupil learning, strategically gathering pupils’ knowledge, and checking for understanding to allow for intervention at the point of error, through over-the-shoulder feedback and live class or group re-teaching.
 We call this Intentional Monitoring.

 In EYFS, every member of staff uses observational assessment to baseline children’s starting points and plan experiences which ensure progress.
-These assessments are tracked on EexAT (Early Excellence Assessment Tracker) which enable us to measure our starting points against a national data set and track the individual progress of every child against six monthly milestones.
+These assessments are tracked on Smartgrade which enable us to measure our starting points against a national data set and track the individual progress of every child against six monthly milestones.

 Given that reading is so important to us, we invest significantly in assessing reading.
-Every child is assessed 1:1 at least once a half term while they are on the phonics programme, we use PM Benchmarking for every child in Year 1 three times a year and for all children working below their chronological age in Year 2-Year 6.
-We sit regular NGRT ssessments from Year 2-Year 10.
+Every child is assessed 1:1 at least once a half term while they are on the phonics programme, we use PM Benchmarking for every child in Year 1 three times a year and for target groups of children working below their chronological age in Year 2-Year 6 where we also use daily Lexia assessment to inform next steps in moving those pupils on in their learning.
+We sit NGRT assessments three times a year from Year 2-Year 10 for every pupil.
 Our staff are trained in putting all this data together and analysing it to progress each child individually: ensuring they are in the best daily reading group in primary and identifying which pupils need additional reading interventions (speed sounds ‘pinny time,’ 1:1 reading, high frequency words intervention, fluency intervention, Lexia)

 Across Key Stage 1 to Key Stage 5 we carefully plan for appropriate periodic curriculum and assessment alignment with other Ark schools to allow diagnostic and summative assessments to inform our understanding of how our pupils are learning when compared to partner schools.
 We use question level analysis to identify which aspects of the curriculum have been well understood and which need to be revisited in comparison to other schools.